freenas/freenas-docs/userguide/intro.rst

 conventions:

-* Names of graphical elements such as buttons, icons, fields, columns, and boxes are enclosed within quotes.
-For example: click the "Import CA" button.
+* Names of graphical elements such as buttons, icons, fields, columns, and boxes are in highlighted.
+For example: click the :guilabel:`Import CA` button.

 * Menu selections are italicized and separated by arrows.
 For example:
   :menuselection:`System --> Information`.